Fair-Exchange/safecoin-docker/README.md

 Run again setup will update container's image

 #### Running multiple instances
-To run multiple instanced, you'll need to use SAFEPORT chainging the daemon's listening port in order to avoid conflicts with other containers.
+To run multiple instanced, you will have to change `-p <name>` and changing daemon's listening port with `SAFEPORT` in order to avoid conflicts with other containers.
 Example:
 ```
 SAFEPORT=8774 docker-compose -p safecoin2 -f docker-compose.yml [...] up -d
 ```